-MPAs network is one of the existing and commonly used core mechanisms for protection of marine biodiversity and ecosystem through designating suitable areas which have particular nature values and by managing human activities within those areas.
-There is a set of criteria that is traditionally applied for assessing marine biodiversity and identification of areas for MPA designation, including quantitative criteria: number and biomass of species (e.g. high concentration of wintering waterbirds) and species richness (biodiversity) as well as quality criteria: rarity of species / habitats (uniqueness); naturalness (degree of conservation of group / intact habitat); presence of protected species / habitat; significance of species / habitats for ecological processes.
+Current measures applied for protection of marine environment nature values and by managing human activities within those areas.
+There is a set of criteria that is traditionally applied for assessing marine biodiversity and identification of areas for MPA designation, including quantitative criteria: number and biomass of species (e.g. high concentration of wintering water birds) and species richness (biodiversity) as well as quality criteria: rarity of species / habitats (uniqueness); naturalness (degree of conservation of group / intact habitat); presence of protected species / habitat; significance of species / habitats for ecological processes.